piecioshka/training-implement-task-manager/README.md

 # training-implement-task-manager

-> ♨️ Task, which learn you how to write code which should pass the unit tests.
+> ♨️ Exercise through which you learn how to write code by passing unit tests.

-## What it going on?
+## What's going on?

-I've write some unit test to describe some production code.<br/>
+I've written some unit tests to describe sample production code.<br/>
-Your mission is to **fill implementation** into application file.
+Your mission is to **complete the implementation** by completing a code file.

-## How to complete task?
+## How to complete the task?

 1. **Clone**